From Team Member to the Leader of the Team

-In my career I think one of the most difficult things I have ever had to do is to take over a team that I was once part of.
+In my career, I think one of the most difficult things I have ever had to do is to take over a team that I was once part of.

-I was reminded of this time today after talking to a delegate in a Leadership skills training course that I was delivering who was currently going through the same experience.
+I was reminded of this recently after talking to a delegate in a Leadership skills training course that I was delivering who was currently going through the same experience.
 The difficulties I faced were exactly the same as they currently are and I used my experiences to help him deal more effectively with his.

 The challenges that I faced when leading a team I was once part of firstly stemmed from the previous leader, but not in a negative way.
 Our previous leader was highly effective and helped us to work together as a strong unit.
 Team morale was high, the team bond was strong and we respected him as a leader.